Meet Our Team

 Special Education Teachers

 Mrs. Chelsie Pantle is one of our speech-language pathologists.
-This is her second year with WYVA.
+This is her fourth year with WYVA.
 Mrs. Pantle holds a B.S. in Speech-Language and Hearing Sciences and a M.S. in Speech-Language Pathology from the University of Wyoming.
-She lives in southcentral Wyoming with her husband and two young daughters.
-She has worked in a variety of settings including early childhood intervention and largely works with elementary-age and middle school students at WYVA.
+Chelsie lives in south central Wyoming with her husband and three daughters.
+She has worked in a variety of settings including early childhood intervention and currently works primarily with the elementary-age students at WYVA.

 Jennifer Corbett, K-6 Special Education Teacher

-Mrs. Corbett is a Special Education Teacher who started with WYVA in 2020.
-She holds a BA in Elementary Education, a master’s degree in Special Education, and a Masters in Curriculum and Instruction from the University of Wyoming and Western Governors University.
+Mrs. Corbett is a Special Education Teacher who started WYVA in 2020.
+She holds a BA in Elementary Education, a master’s degree in special education, and a Masters in Curriculum and Instruction from the University of Wyoming and Western Governors University.
+She has worked in a variety of settings including high school and middle school, teaching special education in resource rooms and daily living skills classrooms.
+She was also a second and third grade elementary teacher.
+She is now a K-6 Special Education teacher helping students with academics, social, and behavior skills, while communicating with parents to help children be successful within WYVA.

 Mandi Williams, Special Education